tsmall/essays/src/2015/Newsletter/003--Teresa.md

 This year I've taken up puppetry and joined a community orchestra in Manhattan.
-I used to teach art and philosophy at a high school in Dubai, but am an eternal nerd an wanted to go back to school.
+I used to teach art and philosophy at a high school in Dubai, but am an eternal nerd and wanted to go back to school.
 I love printmaking and Amy Poehler and Ruth Bader Ginsberg.
 </span>